Things to Do in Calistoga in Spring: Your Complete Activity Guide

 Biking

 Spring is ideal for cycling the Silverado Trail and surrounding vineyard roads before summer heat sets in.
-Calistoga Bikeshop (1318 Lincoln Avenue) rents bikes and runs guided wine tours by bicycle, a natural pairing for Wine and Outdoors Duos who want to cover more ground between tasting rooms.
+Calistoga Bikeshop (1318 Lincoln Avenue) rents bikes and runs guided wine tours by bicycle, a natural pairing for visitors who want to cover more ground between tasting rooms.
 [4]

 Hot Air Ballooning